-Commit to Kids — An Introduction to Safeguarding Children from Sexual Abuse is a short online overview for individuals who work with children and are looking for introductory level information on child sexual abuse, or those looking to refresh their knowledge on the topic.
+Commit to Kids: Foundational Information for Safeguarding Children from Sexual Abuse is a short online overview for individuals who work with children and are looking for foundational information on child sexual abuse, or those looking to refresh their knowledge on the topic.
 Parents who have children in child-serving organizations may also find the content relevant.

 Commit to Kids — Child Sexual Abuse Prevention Training for those Working with Children is online training for individuals who work or volunteer with children.
 This training results in a certificate of completion, comes with a downloadable resources guide and covers the following topics: the definition of child sexual abuse, the grooming process, handling disclosures of child sexual abuse, the impact of child sexual abuse, creating a Child Protection Code of Conduct, and policies and procedures to protect children.

 Commit to Kids for Coaches Training covers all the same information as Commit to Kids — Child Sexual Abuse Prevention Training for those Working with Children but results in both a certificate of completion and three NCCP professional development points towards the maintenance of certification.